Archlinux installation

 • After rebooting, loaded microcode can be check using dmesg | grep microcode or reading /sys/devices/system/cpu/cpu0/microcode/version

-Limine is an advanced and simple to configure bootloader.
-In particular, Limine can read the kernel and initramfs directly on the system partition (limited to Ext4) where they are installed by Pacman, and doesn’t require them to be copied on the ESP.
+GRUB is an advanced bootloader.
+Drivers for most filesystems are included: GRUB can read the kernel and initramfs directly on the system partition where they are installed by Pacman, and doesn’t require them to be copied on the ESP.
+While it provides an advanced system to generate a configuration file, it can be manually configured simply in the main configuration file /boot/grub/grub.cfg.

 • Mount ESP on /efi and create following directories.